 Our asylum lawyers in Southfield can assist you with obtaining refugee status, regardless of where you are located.
-At Robert Brown LLC, we have helped refugees throughout the United States, as well as around the globe.
+At Brown Immigration Law, we have helped refugees throughout the United States, as well as around the globe.
 We understand what is at stake, which is why we work quickly and efficiently to find creative solutions aimed at securing refugee status for yourself and your family members.
 We have 70 years of experience in handling all types of complex immigration cases, and we strive to provide each and every one of our clients with the attentive and responsive legal services they deserve.

 Get in touch with our team today to find out how we can assist you.
 Call (248) 232-2559 or fill out and submit our online contact form to request an appointment.